-I believe that all children have the ability to learn music, discover their talent, and develop their skills.
+I believe that all children have the ability to learn music, develop their skills, and discover their talent.
 From the very first lesson I foster excellence in my students; I take the time to ensure that each skill is learned and executed correctly.

-The Suzuki method provides a solid foundation that allows students to progress quickly.
+The Suzuki method provides a solid foundation that allows students to play with beautiful tone and technique from the beginning.
 It emphasizes regular listening, and encourages parents of young children to act as practice partners at home.
-Basic skills, like good posture and beautiful tone, are reinforced through review and repetition.
+Basic violin skills, like good posture and beautiful tone, are reinforced through review and repetition.
 You can read more on the Suzuki Association website.
 I also believe in teaching students to read music; even young children can grasp the basic concepts of notes and rhythm.

 Lessons are typically held once a week for 30 minutes, and group classes take place twice a month for 45 minutes.
 I welcome students age 4 years or older.